strategic plan

 Strategic Goal #1: Recruit and retain a dedicated and skilled workforce

-To have dedicated and skilled employees who believe in the value of every person, believe every person must be treated equitably with dignity and respect, believe in giving people resources and opportunities to make informed and healthy choices, believe people deserve honesty and trustworthiness in all we do, and believe every person will experience our services in a safe, caring, trauma-informed and confidential manner.
+To have dedicated and skilled employees who believe in the value of every person, believe every person must be treated equally with dignity and respect, believe in giving people resources and opportunities to make informed and healthy choices, believe people deserve honesty and trustworthiness in all we do, and believe every person will experience our services in a safe, caring, trauma-informed and confidential manner.

 How we plan to achieve: